biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 features that appear to be strongly associated with clustering of your samples in a biplot, as we did with Emperor above.

-One solid strategy for conducting a log ratio test is looking at particularly high- or low-ranked features, seeing what taxonomic classifications are used for these features, and using those taxonomic classifications to construct more detailed log ratios using text searching.
+One solid strategy for conducting a log-ratio test is looking at particularly high- or low-ranked features, seeing what taxonomic classifications are used for these features, and using those taxonomic classifications to construct more detailed log-ratios using text searching.
 Qurro's variety of search options should hopefully make this process straightforward.